ZooPhobia: Release

 Although the comic was originally released in 2012, Medrano mentioned creating a webcomic in December 2010.
-The comic went on hiatus for an indefinite period in November 2016, reportedly because Medrano wanted to focus on developing Hazbin Hotel into an animated series.
-In April 2017, Medrano said the comic would get a "complete reboot", and hinted at the same in a July 2018 Tumblr post.
+The comic went on hiatus for an indefinite period in November 2016, reportedly because Medrano wanted to focus on developing her unpublished Angels and Demons arc of ZooPhobia into an animated series, which later became Hazbin Hotel.
+In April 2017, Medrano said that the comic would get a "complete reboot", and hinted at the same in a July 2018 Tumblr post.
+In September 2025, Medrano said she would like to do more with the webcomic's characters, possibly including more animated shorts and a graphic novel, the latter of which she had initially wanted to do as a college student.

-Animated short
+Short films

+"The Son of 666"

+On January 7, 2013, Medrano announced the development of an animated short film prequel to ZooPhobia as her thesis film for her third year at School of Visual Arts, to follow a younger Damian and his father Lucifer.
+Titled "The Son of 666", and written, directed, and animated by Medrano herself, the two-minute short film was released to her YouTube channel on April 15, 2013.

+"Bad Luck Jack"

-On September 30, 2020, Medrano released a 12-minute animated short on her YouTube channel, titled "Bad Luck Jack".
+On September 30, 2020, Medrano released a second animated ZooPhobia short film on her YouTube channel, titled "Bad Luck Jack" and 12-minutes-long.
 It was funded by crowdfunding from her Patreon.
 The short featured various characters from the webcomic and music by Gooseworx.
 Medrano said the animated short was "very special" to her.
 Two songs in the short, "Make a Start" and "The Curse" were written by Sam Haft, while Parry Gripp wrote the song "Monster Fighting Time".
-Bryson Baugus voiced Jack, Joe Zieja voiced Zill, Reba Buhr voiced Kayla, and Cristina Vee provided Kayla's singing voice.
-The short was co-written by Medrano and Amanda Heard.
+Bryson Baugus voiced Jack, Joe Zieja voiced Zill, Reba Buhr voiced Kayla (with Cristina Vee providing Kayla's singing voice), Eric Shonk voiced Spam, Kayli Mills voiced Vanexa, and Benjamin Diskin voiced Rusty.
+The short was co-written by Medrano and Amanda Heard, and was animated by Medrano and her production company SpindleHorse Toons.

+Music video

+On October 30, 2014, Medrano released a music video set to "Die Young" by Kesha and Becky G, following the werewolf JayJay hosting a party with other ZooPhobia characters.
+By November 2019, the animation would accumulate over 50 million views.
+The video was taken down following the release of the season 1 finale of Helluva Boss "Queen Bee" (in which Kesha appears as Queen Bee-lzebub) due to copyright issues.

+Audiovisual adaptation

+On March 2, 2016, Medrano announced ZooPhobia: The AudioVisual Adaptation to be in development, adapting the existing and unpublished comic as a semi-animated web series.
+It was to be scored by Gooseworx, voice directed by Connor "Connorhea" Cheely, and star Whitesin as Cameron Walden and Megan "Inky" Youmans as KayCee.
+It has not seen completion as of 2025.